awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 When creating a file system, you also choose a performance mode\.
 There are two performance modes to choose from—General Purpose and Max I/O\.
 For the majority of use cases, we recommend that you use the general purpose performance mode for your file system\.
 For more information about the different performance modes, see [Performance Modes](performance.md#performancemodes)\.

-You can enable encryption when creating a file system\.
-If you enable encryption for your file system, all data and metadata stored on it is encrypted\.
-For more information about EFS encryption, see [Security](security-considerations.md)\.
+You can enable encryption at rest when creating a file system\.
+If you enable encryption at rest for your file system, all data and metadata stored on it is encrypted\.
+You can enable encryption in transit later, when you mount the file system\.
+For more information about Amazon EFS encryption, see [Security](security-considerations.md)\.

 When you choose **Create File System**, the console sends a series of API requests to create the file system\.
 The console then sends API requests to create tags and mount targets for the file system\.
 The following example console shows the **MyFS** file system\.
 It has the **Name** tag and three mount targets that are being created\.
 The mount target lifecycle state must be **Available** before you can use it to mount the file system on an EC2 instance\.